nyu-software-engineering/web-app-exercise/instructions.md

 ## Mobile-first design

 The design of this web application must be suitable for use on a mobile phone.
 The design need not be responsive and the design need not look great on a tablet or desktop/laptop computer.

+You are not required to produce wireframes, design mockups, or a clickable prototype for this application.
+However, you are encouraged to do so if you wish.

 ## Agile development